carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 * transitivity (``a <= b`` and ``b <= c``, then ``a <= c``)
 * asymmetry (if ``a < b``, then ``a > b`` or ``a == b``).

-As it was mentioned before, comparison routine consists of "sub-comparison-routines", each of them also consists "sub-comparison-routines", and so on, finally it ends up with a primitives comparison.
+As mentioned before, the comparison routine consists of "sub-comparison-routines", with each of them also consisting of "sub-comparison-routines", and so on.
+Finally, it ends up with primitive comparison.

-Below, we will use the next operations:
+Below, we will use the following operations:

-#. ``cmpNumbers(number1, number2)`` is method that returns -1 if left is less
+#. ``cmpNumbers(number1, number2)`` is a method that returns -1 if left is less
    than right; 0, if left and right are equal; and 1 otherwise.

-#. ``cmpFlags(flag1, flag2)`` is hypothetical method that compares two flags.
+#. ``cmpFlags(flag1, flag2)`` is a hypothetical method that compares two flags.
    The logic is the same as in ``cmpNumbers``, where ``true`` is 1, and ``false`` is 0.

-The rest of article is based on *MergeFunctions.cpp* source code (*<llvm_dir>/lib/Transforms/IPO/MergeFunctions.cpp*).
-We would like to ask reader to keep this file open nearby, so we could use it as a reference for further explanations.
+The rest of the article is based on *MergeFunctions.cpp* source code (found in *<llvm_dir>/lib/Transforms/IPO/MergeFunctions.cpp*).
+We would like to ask reader to keep this file open, so we could use it as a reference for further explanations.

-Now we're ready to proceed to the next chapter and see how it works.
+Now, we're ready to proceed to the next chapter and see how it works.

 Functions comparison
 ====================
 At first, let's define how exactly we compare complex objects.

-Complex objects comparison (function, basic-block, etc) is mostly based on its sub-objects comparison results.
-So it is similar to the next "tree" objects
+Complex object comparison (function, basic-block, etc) is mostly based on its sub-object comparison results.
+It is similar to the next "tree" objects
 comparison:

 #.
 For two trees *T1* and *T2* we perform *depth-first-traversal* and have
    two sequences as a product: "*T1Items*" and "*T2Items*".

 #.
-Then compare chains "*T1Items*" and "*T2Items*" in
+We then compare chains "*T1Items*" and "*T2Items*" in
-   most-significant-item-first order.
-Result of items comparison would be the result of *T1* and *T2* comparison itself.
+   the most-significant-item-first order.
+The result of items comparison would be the result of *T1* and *T2* comparison itself.

 FunctionComparator::compare(void)
 ---------------------------------
-Brief look at the source code tells us, that comparison starts in “``int FunctionComparator::compare(void)``” method.
+A brief look at the source code tells us that the comparison starts in the “``int FunctionComparator::compare(void)``” method.

-1. First parts to be compared are function's attributes and some properties that outsides “attributes” term, but still could make function different without changing its body.
-This part of comparison is usually done within simple *cmpNumbers* or *cmpFlags* operations (e.g.
+1. The first parts to be compared are the function's attributes and some properties that is outside the “attributes” term, but still could make the function different without changing its body.
+This part of the comparison is usually done within simple *cmpNumbers* or *cmpFlags* operations (e.g.
 ``cmpFlags(F1->hasGC(), F2->hasGC())``).
-Below is full list of function's properties to be compared on this stage:
+Below is a full list of function's properties to be compared on this stage:

   * *Attributes* (those are returned by ``Function::getAttributes()``